 Beta glucans are available in different supplements and foods.
 In their marketing genius, Cheerios is currently advertising that their cereal is an excellent source of oat-derived glucans, which they point out as helping to lower cholesterol (10).

 Research suggests that grain-sourced glucans can help with heart health, yet are not as successful as those from yeast in helping with immunity and cancer protection (source).
 If you want to make sure that your beta glucan provides as many benefits as possible, your best option is to look for supplements that use yeast as their source.

-Each of the above mentioned benefits has been noted in scientific journals, showing that the best source for beta glucans is baker’s yeast in its raw form (11).
-The numerous benefits provided by research continues to provide even more insight into this source of glucans, and its full benefits are still being studied.
+Each of the above mentioned beta glucan sources have been noted in scientific journals, showing that the best source for the benefits of beta glucans is baker’s yeast in its raw form (11).
+The numerous beta glucan sources provided by research continues to provide even more insight into the best source of beta glucans, and its full benefits are still being studied.